 The Board established certain timeframes within which an application for financial assistance needs to be submitted.
 This includes an application for assistance in paying for professional crime scene cleanup.
 The deadlines for applying are:

-- 3-year filing period after the date of a crime, when applicant is an adult.
+- 3-year filing period after the date of a crime, where the applicant is an adult.

-- Age 19 if a crime occurred when applicant was a child and more than three years have run since crime.
+- Age 19 if a crime occurred where the applicant was a child and more than three years past since the crime.

-- No set limit to report crime to law enforcement but must be in a reasonable time to ensure investigation is not hampered.
+- No set limit to report the crime to law enforcement but must be in a reasonable time to ensure that the investigation is not hampered.

 The Board can make exceptions to these filing periods when good cause is demonstrated by an applicant.

 Other Types of Compensable Losses

 In addition to obtaining compensation to assist with the costs associated with crime scene cleanup, you may also qualify for other types of assistance.
 These include:

 - Mental health counseling

 - Rehabilitation (job retraining, vehicle modification for disability)

 Due to the nature of crime scene cleanup, you may be able to obtain an emergency payment.
 This is a payment of eligible expenses if there truly is an immediate need and a substantial hardship would occur in the absence of a more immediate payment.

 Depending on your specific situation, and the nature and extent of your losses (including crime scene cleanup), you may qualify for financial assistance from other sources.
 These other sources may include: